-We have audited the financial statements of DG Partners Services Limited ("the company") for the year ended 31 December 2017 which comprise the statement of comprehensive income, statement of financial position, statement of changes of equity, statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the financial statements of DG Partners Services Limited ("the Company") for the year ended 31 December 2018 which comprise Statement of comprehensive income, Statement of financial position, Statement of changes in equity, Statement of cash flows and notes to the financial statements, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).

-In our opinion, the financial statements:
+In our opinion the financial statements:

-- give a true and fair view of the state of the company's affairs as at 31 December 2017 and of its profit for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.
+- give a true and fair view of the state of the Company's affairs as at 31 December 2018 and of its loss for the year then ended; - have been properly prepared in accordance with United Kingdom Generally Accepted Accounting Practice; and - have been prepared in accordance with the requirements of the Companies Act 2006.